 Which site should I use for What?

-Also people are confused about what social networking site does what, so here is the skinny…
+People are confused about what social networking site does what, so here is the skinny…

 LinkedIn: used by mostly white collar workers to network.
 The site provides work history, qualifications, referrals and recommendations.
 Recently blogging was added to the site and job ads are posted there.